pculligan/bootstrap-mac/README.md

 # 🚀 Mac Bootstrap
-A fully automated, JSON‑driven macOS bootstrap pipeline.
+A fully automated macOS basic dev bootstrap pipeline.

 This repository provides a **safe**, **public**, **repeatable**, and **idempotent** bootstrap system that configures a completely fresh Mac into a fully working development environment with one command: